Variants

 For the variant

 tag to work, you must include the page’s metadata at the start of the markdown document.
-After the top-of-page YAML (the ---
+To do this, after the top-of-page YAML (the ---

 s), add: